rchaput/acronymsdown/README.md

 - Automatic sorting of this list.
     + You can choose between the *alphabetical*, *usage* or *initial* order.
 - Easily manage acronyms
-    + The first occurrence of an acronym is replaced by *long name (short name)*.
+    + Choose between multiple styles to replace acronyms.
-    + Following occurrences are simply replaced by *short name*.
+    + By default, 1st occurrence is replaced by *long name (short name)*, and following occurrences are simply replaced by *short name*.
     + All occurrences are also linked to the acronym's definition in the List of Acronyms.
 - Define acronyms directly in your document or in external files.